Lemon Poppy Seed Bundt Cake

 - 2 cups powdered sugar

 - Preheat oven to 350°F. Place the oven rack in the center position of the oven.
-Grease and flour a 10 cup bundt cake.
+Grease and flour a 10 cup bundt cake (see notes).
 Set aside

 - In a medium size bowl whisk together the flour, baking powder, baking soda, and salt and poppy seeds.
 Set aside.